mscipio/hugo_website/content/post/utterances-comment-engine.md

 A lightweight comments widget built on GitHub issues.
 Use GitHub issues for blog comments!
 """
 [header]
-image = "/headers/cool-backgrounds/cool-background1.png"
+image = "headers/cool-backgrounds/cool-background1.png"
-caption = "test"
+caption = "coolbackgrounds.io"
 +++

 [**Utteranc.es**](https://utteranc.es/) is a lightweigth comments widget, which allows you to use **Github Issues** for blog comments.
 It's open source, looks clean, comments are stored on Github, and even comes with a dark theme.
 Sure, you need to sign with Github, but that's fine since most coders already have an account. <!--more-->